Here’s a selection of questions we think you may have. If we’ve not answered your question, drop us a line at

 Apprentice Nation aims to raise awareness of apprenticeships and provide people with fundamental skills for work and life.

 Once you’ve joined, you’ll be able to start your journey by setting up a profile.
-You’ll get access to free on-demand videos and can sign up to weekly live webinars.
+You’ll get access to free on-demand videos full of career advice and can sign up to live webinars.
 By taking part, you can earn credits to unlock rewards.
-These include Amazon vouchers, Beats By Dre Headphones, Mentor sessions & mock interviews, or the ultimate prize: a video call with an artist from the live show.
+These include Amazon Vouchers, Beats By Dre Headphones, Mentor sessions & Mock interviews, or enter for tech Prize Draws such as MacBooks and Tablets.

 If you’re aged 16-25 and you’re looking for free careers advice, information and inspiration, Apprentice Nation is perfect for you.
 You might be job searching, at school, at uni, employed, on an apprenticeship, or anything else.
 Everyone is welcome.